PZalles/Menu-with-JS/README.md

-After clicking button u can show/hide nav.
+After clicking the button u can show/hide nav.